Posts tagged ‘buying a new forklift’

 - Is your engine or transmission going bad?
 It can cost thousands of dollars to repair a failing engine or transmission.
-Do the math before you spend the money on repairs.
-Your budget might be spent better on a new lift truck with the latest technology.
+Do the math before you spend the money on repairs -you might want to spend your budget on a new lift truck with the latest technology.

-Our best advice is to start this process well before you need a new forklift.
+Our best advice is to start this process well before needing a new forklift.
 A planned purchase where you budget and research before you buy is ideal.
 A surprise last-minute purchase when your forklift breaks down during your busiest season is not.

 Need help figuring out if it’s the right time to replace your forklift or forklift fleet?
 Let us help.
 Click here to contact us today.